 You can drag and drop items in the Tag browser onto user categories to add them to that category.
 If the source is a user category, holding the shift key while dragging will move the item to the new category.
 You can also drag and drop books from the book list onto items in the Tag Browser; dropping a book on an item causes that item to be automatically applied to the dropped books.
 For example, dragging a book onto Isaac Asimov will set the author of that book to Isaac Asimov.
 Dropping it onto the tag History will add the tag History to the book’s tags.

-You can control how items are sorted in the Tag browser via the box at the bottom of the Tag Browser.
+You can control how items are sorted in the Tag browser via the Alter Tag Browser button at the bottom of the Tag Browser.
 You can choose to sort by name, average rating or popularity (popularity is the number of books with an item in your library; for example, the popularity of Isaac Asimov is the number of books in your library by Isaac Asimov).

 The Jobs panel shows the number of currently running jobs.
 Jobs are tasks that run in a separate process.
 They include converting ebooks and talking to your reader device.
 You can click on the jobs panel to access the list of jobs.
 Once a job has completed you can see a detailed log from that job by double-clicking it in the list.
 This is useful to debug jobs that may not have completed successfully.